We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 So, how does agentic AI address these limitations?

-This is exactly what agentic AI does.
+This is exactly where agentic AI comes in.

 Let’s look at their features in detail.